-- The heights measured upwards (perpendicular to the X-axis) are taken as positive.
+- The distances measured upwards (perpendicular to the principal axis) are taken as positive.

-- Distances measured downward (perpendicular to the X-axis) are taken as negative.
+- Distances measured downward (perpendicular to the principal axis) are taken as negative.

-- The distances measured in the direction of the incident ray are taken as positive and
+- The distances measured in the direction of the incident rays are taken as positive &

-- The distances measured on the opposite side of the incident ray are taken as negative.
+- The distances measured in the opposite direction of the incident rays are taken as negative.